Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Introduction

 \section{Introduction}

-Machine learning models are increasingly used for high-stakes decision making tasks such as kidney exchange~\cite{DBLP:conf/aaai/0001CDM21} or recidivism prediction~\cite{angwin2016machine}.
-Because such tasks often require the use of sensitive data (\emph{e.g.,} medical or criminal records), it is crucial to ensure that the learnt models do not leak undesired information.
-Another important aspect is to make sure human users can verify and trust the models' decisions.
-When possible, this motivates the use of inherently interpretable models~\cite{rudin2019stop}, as opposed to more complex black-boxes.
-However, such models are also vulnerable to privacy attacks such as membership inference~\cite{membership-inference}, in which the objective of the adversary is to infer the presence of a particular profile in the training dataset, or reconstruction attacks~\citep{ferry:hal-04189566}, in which the aim of the adversary is to reconstruct the training set.
+Machine learning models are increasingly used for high-stakes decision-making tasks such as kidney exchange~\cite{DBLP:conf/aaai/0001CDM21} or recidivism prediction~\cite{angwin2016machine}.
+As such tasks often require the use of sensitive data (\emph{e.g.}, medical or criminal records), it is crucial to ensure that the learned models do not leak undesired information.
+Another important aspect is to make sure human users can verify and trust the models' decisions, which motivates the use of inherently interpretable models when possible~\cite{rudin2019stop}.
+However, such models are also vulnerable to privacy attacks such as membership inference~\cite{membership-inference,carlini_mia}, in which the objective of the adversary is to infer the presence of a particular profile in the training dataset, or reconstruction attacks~\cite{ferry:hal-04189566,pmlr-v235-ferry24a}, in which the aim of the adversary is to reconstruct the training set.
+To counter this issue, Differential Privacy (DP)~\cite{DBLP:conf/tcc/DworkMNS06,foundations_DP} has emerged as a \emph{de facto} privacy standard, thoroughly bounding the amount of information any adversary can gain regarding any single individual in the dataset.